 Oh Henry bars aren’t difficult to make.
-Combine rolled oats, melted butter, brown and granulated white sugar and press into a 9×13 pan.
+Combine the rolled oats, melted butter, brown and granulated white sugar and press the mixture into a 9×13 pan.
 If you have kids, they would enjoy doing this first step.
 I think my grandpa was often enlisted to make this first layer.

-Bake for 12 minutes; cool briefly to let things firm up a bit.
+Bake this layer for 12 minutes; cool briefly to let things firm up a bit.

 Refrigerate until set.